-To begin understanding what it takes to develop a great safety strategy, it is helpful to ask and be able to answer five key questions.
+To begin understanding what it takes to develop a great safety strategy, it is helpful to ask - and to be able to answer - five key questions.

-1. What Are We Really Trying to Achieve?
+1.What are we really trying to achieve?

-True safety improvement doesn't just focus on one area or aspect of safety-it works to create excellence using all the elements of EHS to create cultures that care for people, processes, plant and equipment.
+True safety improvement doesn't just focus on one area or aspect of safety.
+It works to create excellence using all the elements of EHS that reduce exposure.
 For that reason, an effective strategy is fully integrated and covers a range of disciplines, including:

-- > Control of work systems
+- Enabling systems

-- > Organisational safety
+- Organisational safety

-- > Employee, Contractor, Public
+- Employee, contractor, public

-- > Process safety
+- Process safety

-- > Workforce Engagement
+- Culture

-- > Leadership
+- Leadership

-As part of the development process, all of these components must be considered, not only as stand-alone items, but also as to how they will influence each other.
-Understanding of this interconnection is critical in determining the sequence and frequency of actions needed to be taken.
+As part of the development process, all these components must be considered not only as stand-alone items but also as to how they will influence each other.
+Understanding this interconnection is critical in determining the sequence and frequency of actions needed to be taken.